Migrants clash with Greek police at border after Turkey opens floodgates

 Greek police fired tear gas to repel hundreds of stone-throwing migrants who sought to force their way across the border from Turkey on Sunday, witnesses said, with thousands more behind them after Ankara relaxed curbs on their movement.

-RUSH TO GREEK BORDER Turkey's announcement that it had stopped containing migrants within the country triggered an almost instant rush to the border it shares with EU member state Greece.
+RUSH TO GREEK BORDER The announcement by Turkey, which is not an EU member, that it had stopped containing migrants within the country triggered an almost instant rush to the border it shares with Greece.

-The crisis poses the toughest test for Greece since 2015 when it came precariously close to bailing out of the euro zone, and, more ominously, brings into sharper focus long-standing tensions with Turkey.
-Greek Prime Minister Kyriakos Mitsotakis was to chair a meeting of the national security council later on Sunday.
+The crisis poses the toughest test for Greece since 2015 when it came precariously close to bailing out of the euro zone, and also brings into focus longstanding tensions with Turkey.
 An automated text message sent to mobile phones in the northern border areas of Greece said the country had increased its security to a maximum, urging people not to attempt to enter.

-Greece's Skai TV said Greeks had taken to using loudspeakers in the Kastanies border area to tell migrants, in English and Arabic that they were not welcome: "The Borders are Shut!"
+Greece's Skai TV said Greeks were using loudspeakers in the Kastanies border area to tell migrants, in English and Arabic, that they were not welcome: "The Borders are Shut!"
 Greece was the main gateway for hundreds of thousands of asylum seekers into Europe in 2015-16.
-More than 40,000 migrants are stuck on the Aegean islands, living in severely overcrowded camps and filthy conditions, angering local residents.
+More than 40,000 migrants are stuck on the Aegean islands, living in severely overcrowded camps and filthy conditions.

-Greece has vowed to prevent another mass influx of migrants.
+Greece has said it will not allow another mass influx of migrants.
 "This country is not a free-for-all," Migration Minister Notis Mittarachi told Greece's Ant1 TV.
 GREECE ACCUSES TURKEY

 "Not only are they not stopping them, but they are helping them," he added.
 Greece has accused Turkey of actively guiding migrants to breach its borders.
-In unscripted remarks at his Sunday blessing on the refugee situation, Pope Francis, who visited Lesbos in 2016, said: "I am a bit saddened by the news about so many displaced people, so many men, women and children thrown out because of war.
-In these days the situation has become much more serious."
+On the island of Lesbos, a small group of Greeks attempted to prevent a dinghy full of migrants from coming in to berth at a harbour.
+"Go back to Turkey" a group of hooded individuals shouted.

-No migrants had so far tried to cross into Bulgaria from Turkey, but tensions were escalating at Turkish-Greek crossing points "very close" to Bulgarian territory, therefore Sofia had bolstered its own frontier patrols against any illegal entry, Defence Minister Krasimir Karakachanov told national radio.
+Last week, there were clashes on Lesbos between riot police and locals protesting over a plan to create closed detention centres to house the migrant population.
+Local residents say the islands are carrying a disproportionate burden.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)